UMass-ML-Club/Markdown-Site/index.md

 **Vice-President: `AAADAM LOKHANDWALA`**

+I'm a Master's student at UMass Amherst, riding the thrilling currents of Computer Science and delving deep into the captivating world of Data Science.
+Armed with a blend of Computer Science, Mathematics, and a dash of Business flair, I'm on a determined quest to unveil the secrets of neural networks.
+I've delved into Neural Architecture, Genetic Algorithms, Recommender System, and more.
+But hey, I'm not just algorithms and equations – I'm a kitchen virtuoso, conjuring up culinary experiments that might just redefine your taste buds.
+Beyond coding and cooking, I'm all about crafting fun projects, like training chatbots for chit-chat, transforming cats into dogs (digitally, of course) using Cyclic GANs, and even putting an inventive twist on NFTs.

 **Lecturer: `KARTHIK SHANKAR`**

 Hello!
 I'm Karthik, and I love to code and create new things!
 I've dabbled in Machine Learning recently through Image Classification, created many of my own websites using Next.js, went to NECCDC for a cybersecurity competition, and I dabble in a few hobbies that aren't coding from time to time.

 **Lecturer: `RUCHIRA SHARMA`**

+*BIO COMING SOON*

 **Lecturer: `KIEN TO`**

+*BIO COMING SOON*

 **Marketing Manager: `HANNA JIANG`**

+*BIO COMING SOON*

 **Events Coordinator: `PRACHA PROMTHAW`**

+Hi!
+I'm Pracha or you could also call me Kim.
+I'm a Senior Computer Science student at the University of Massachusetts Amherst.
+I'm interested in learning about the application of machine learning and how it could make our life easier and more exciting!
+I am actively conducting research in the areas of information retrieval and natural language processing, but I'm doing some fun project related to computer vision as well.